-As a very methodological person, I believe in sifting through the facts to reach a solution.
+As a very methodical person, I believe in sifting through the facts to reach a solution.
 Sometimes, this approach can lead to tough love.
 While I thought that tough love would help me break free from my anxiety and depression, I’ll tell you right now- it doesn’t work, and it’s not worth the stress of … Continue reading Why Tough Love Doesn’t Work on Mental Illness

 Accepting help means to accept that you have a problem, and sometimes, we aren't so willing to do that.
 Letting people in risks feeling vulnerable.
 We like to know that we are capable of doing things on our own.
 Sometimes, we can even fear burdening our loved ones.
 While I will admit, accepting help is … Continue reading Accept Help: A Guide to Letting People In